Gavin Sheets Player Props: White Sox vs. Mariners

 Gavin Sheets At The Plate

-- Sheets has two doubles, seven home runs and 17 walks while batting .220.
+- Sheets is batting .229 with two doubles, eight home runs and 17 walks.

+- In 51.9% of his 52 games this season, Sheets has picked up at least one hit.
+He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.